dotnet/docs/docs/orleans/deployment/deploy-to-azure-app-service.md

 When deploying Orleans to Azure App Service, we need to take the following actions to ensure that hosts can communicate with eachother:

-- Enable virtual vetwork integration by following the [Enable integration with an Azure virtual network](https://learn.microsoft.com/azure/app-service/configure-vnet-integration-enable) guide.
+- Enable virtual network integration by following the [Enable integration with an Azure virtual network](https://learn.microsoft.com/azure/app-service/configure-vnet-integration-enable) guide.
 - Configure your app with private ports using the Azure CLI as described in the [Configure private port count using Azure CLI](#configure-private-port-count-using-azure-cli) section.
 The Bicep template in the [Explore the Bicep templates](#explore-the-bicep-templates) section below shows how to configure the setting via Bicep.
 - If deploying to Linux, ensure that your hosts are listening on all IP addresses as described in the [Configure host networking](#configure-host-networking) section.